Time difference Peru

 (To) please yourself Peru

 There's no time for shopping, especially in the most touristy cities.
-Handicraft stores are plentiful and often open late into the evening.
+Handicraft stores are numerous and often open until late in the evening.
 Craft markets also stay open until around 8pm.

 Get out Peru

-In Peru, we go out mostly in the big cities, and quite late.
+In Peru, we go out mostly in the big cities and quite late.
 Concerts often start at 10 or 11 pm, and are obviously later than the time announced on the program.
-On the other hand, traditional theaters and concert halls keep to a more traditional schedule, but only Lima offers this kind of venue.
+On the other hand, traditional theaters and concert venues keep to a more conventional schedule, but only Lima offers such venues.
 In the provinces, some of the more important artists perform in stadiums or convention centers, but these can be rather rustic in terms of infrastructure.
 Nightclubs are very popular, but are often located outside the cities, where you can dance until dawn.
 The nights of the selva are also very lively.